Users on Umbraco Cloud

 - Create a new User Group

 - Edit an existing one

-To create or edit a User Group, go to the User section of the backoffice.
+To create a User Group, go to the Users section of the backoffice.

 Click on "Groups" in the right corner, from here you are able to either create a new User Group or edit an existing one.